Mason jars of red cabbage

 A basket of decorative gourds at a Michigan farmers market

-• Working with a food entrepreneur incubator program to deliver marketing technical assistance services to their participants.
+We’ve worked with a food entrepreneur incubator program to deliver marketing and technical assistance services to their participants.

-• Creating educational content and training videos focused on food systems marketing and business development for a university extension program.
+Alongside a university extension program, we created educational content and training videos focused on food systems marketing and business development.

-• Piloting an innovative program to provide small farmers with funding and marketing services, in addition to an additional revenue stream, by connecting them with SNAP recipients in their area; also increasing access to fresh, local food.
+We developed an innovative program to provide small farmers with funding and marketing services.
+We’ve supported them in adding a revenue stream by connecting them with SNAP recipients in their area, simultaneously increasing access to fresh, local food.

-• Streamlining local food data collection into one place, finding gaps in previously collected data, and sharing as iFrames and anonymous exports for public consumption to enhance research, advocacy, and economic development.
+We’ve worked to streamline data collection into unified databases, found gaps in previously collected data sets and updated them, built segmented iFrames of shared data for partners, and exported anonymous survey results for public consumption to enhance research, advocacy, and economic development.

-• In addition to those listed above, we support organizations with several other services: targeted outreach, webinars, curriculum development, consulting.
+In addition to those listed above, we support organizations with several other services: targeted outreach, webinars, and curriculum development.

 To learn more, view our Impact Report, or contact Erika Tebbens, Director of Impact.